hpigot/hpigot.github.io/_posts/2018-02-21-recruitment1.md

 ![karmateaching](/images/recruitment1/training/0007.jpg)
 _Karma Nyima leading one of the training activities._

-The younger team leaders played an essential supporting role, distributing materials and helping the new members through each activity.
+The younger Team Leaders played an essential supporting role, distributing materials and helping the new members through each activity.
 It was also nice to see how the new members in grade 8 and 9 spontaneously partnered up with one of their younger peers to help them understand the topics.

 ![helping1](/images/recruitment1/training/0016.jpg)
-_One of the younger student leaders helping out the new members with their breadboard circuit._
+_Tsering Diki, a grade 4 Team Leader, helping out new members with their breadboard circuit._

 ![helping2](/images/recruitment1/training/0005.jpg)
-_One of the grade 9 students helps a new member from grade 4_
+_Karma Mendup, a new grade grade 9 member, helps Karma Gyaltsen of grade 4_

 The training sessions were a great first experience for the Team Leaders in running activities on their own.
 The were able to communicate material that was familiar to them, using the existing activity documentation as a reference.